 the value by which the value of the goods has been reduced within the meaning of Art.
-457 of the Civil Code in the actual amount
+457 of the Civil Code in the actual amount;

-costs incurred by the merchant in connection with repairing the goods and bringing them to their original condition calculated according to the price list for after-guarantee service of the goods.
+the costs incurred by the Merchant in connection with repairing the goods and bringing them to their original condition calculated according to the price list for after-guarantee service of the goods.

-The buyer is obliged to pay the merchant compensation at the maximum amount of the difference between the purchase price of the goods and the value of the goods at the time of withdrawal from the purchase contract.
+The Buyer is obliged to pay the Merchant compensation at the maximum amount of the difference between the purchase price of the goods and the value of the goods at the time of withdrawal from the purchase agreement.

-Unilateral clearing of merchant and buyer’s claims arising from withdrawal from the contract under § 19 para.
+Unilateral clearing of Merchant and Buyer’s claims arising from withdrawal from the agreement under § 19 para.
 1 is prohibited.